signalleaf/signalleaf.github.com/source/_posts/2013-12-29-stop-waiting-for-the-right-equipment.markdown

 ## The "Right Equipment" Is The Wrong Idea

+When you were learning to ride a bicycle, did your parents buy you a $10,000 racing bike and enter you in the Tour de France?
+When you were teaching your child to walk, did you buy them a
+$300 pair of running shoes and ask them to run the Boston Marathon?
+Of course not!
+The idea of that is ridiculous!
+Why, then, do we expect people to buy new equipment and "do it right" when they are starting out with podcasting?

-A casual search on twitter reveals a number of people asking about what equipment they should get.
+Wait... you don't believe that this is happening?
+A casual search on twitter reveals a number of people frustrated or waiting because they don't have the right equipment, or asking about what equipment they should get before they start.

+<blockquote class="twitter-tweet" lang="en"><p><a href="https://twitter.com/SignalLeaf">@SignalLeaf</a> I have been researching this for weeks now and everything I have read has said the complete opposite to not start cheap.
+Lol</p>&mdash; Michael Wright (@MrWrightNow78) <a href="https://twitter.com/MrWrightNow78/statuses/417126714884780032">December 29, 2013</a></blockquote>

+These tweets often look like this:

 > I want to start a podcast, but I don't have the right equipment

 Or

 > What equipment do I need to start a podcast?

-<blockquote class="twitter-tweet" lang="en"><p><a href="https://twitter.com/SignalLeaf">@SignalLeaf</a> I have been researching this for weeks now and everything I have read has said the complete opposite to not start cheap.
-Lol</p>&mdash; Michael Wright (@MrWrightNow78) <a href="https://twitter.com/MrWrightNow78/statuses/417126714884780032">December 29, 2013</a></blockquote>

 These are questions on which people often get stuck.
 They assume that you need a setup that looks like this: